20th April 2018

 “I wish the vaccine had been available to me, of

 course I do.
 Don’t get swayed by rumours about the vaccine’s safety– get the vaccine,” she insisted.
-Work and Life
+Advocacy and Recognition

 To get the facts, visit